Monk-NT/simpleObjectCDDatabase/README.md

 A simple database built using db4o.

 - - - - -
-This is a simple practise project.
+This is a simple practice project.